chloe-d123/basic-hash/README.md

                        (b | c | d) ^ (e & f)

-b is set to the modulo 2^64 addition of a, F, the corresponding constant, a 64 bit chunk of the message, and f.
+b is set to the modulo 2^64 addition of a, F, the corresponding constant,
+	a 64 bit chunk of the message, and f.
 This value is shifted left, by the corresponding number of bits in the table.

 Then set c = b, d = c, e = d, f = e, and a = f.

-After as many iterations as the data is long have occured, a..f are summed and returned as a 20 char/80 bit hex number - this is the hash.
+After as many iterations as the data is long have occured, a..f are summed
+	and returned as a 20 char/80 bit hex number - this is the hash.
 ```

-Usage: python basic-hash.py [file to hash]
+Usage: python basic-hash.py [file to hash].

 Currently, this is **slow**.
 Probably due to being written in python and my inability to optimise.